corda/cash-issuer/README.md

 # Corda Cash Issuer

+## WARNING:

-**WARNING: DO NOT USE IN PRODUCTION!**
+**!!!
+DO NOT USE IN PRODUCTION !!!**

-**WARNING:** To run this code, you need to use version 4.0-SNAPSHOT of Corda or greater.
-This code also only works with UK bank accounts that provide open banking APIs.
+**!! __DO NOT__ USE THIS CODE WITH REAL CUSTOMERS IF YOUR COMPANY DOES NOT HAVE AN ELECTRONIC MONEY LICENCE IN THE EU !!**

+**!!
+THIS CODE IS INTENDED TO BE USED WITH EMPHEMERAL CORDA NETWORKS FOR DEMO PUROSES ONLY !!**

+This code use a nightly snapshot (4.0-SNAPSHOT) release of Corda obtained from the R3 artifactory repository.
+There is a chance that a particular build could be unstable!

+This code works with Monzo and Starling bank accounts.
+For those that do not have Monzo or Starling bank accounts you can use the `MockMonzo` client to generate fake transaction data.

-This repo contains a reference implementation of the Corda cash issuer as described in the [accompanying design document](design/design.md).
+This repo contains an example of how to implement a cash issuer/cash tokenizer as described in the [accompanying design document](design/design.md).

-The documentation is incomplete and the code is more instructive than anything else.
-If you do want to use this code and get stuck then e-mail roger.willis@r3.com.
+The code is more instructive than anything else.
+If you do want to use this code and get stuck then e-mail `roger.willis@r3.com`.

 The repo is split into a number of modules: